cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 The key point with ACME is that this entire dialogue between the client and the ACME server is executed without any human intervention, enabling the automatic issuance of certificates.
 Their deployment and integration into the web service can also generally be automated using scripts triggered after issuance.

 On the Let's Encrypt website, you can discover more information about [how ACME works](https://letsencrypt.org/how-it-works/) and get more [detailled information](https://letsencrypt.org/docs/) about it.
+Even more details on the protocol are available on the [acmeprotocol.dev](https://acmeprotocol.dev/acme/overview/) website maintained by [Fabien Hochstrasser](https://www.linkedin.com/in/fhchstr/).

 ### Birth of ACME